-PNTG 400 - Painting Senior Studio I 4.5 credits
+PNTG 400 - Painting Senior Studio I

 Prerequisite: PNTG 302

 An advanced studio course centered upon student-selected research interests in the context of contemporary art.
 Emphasis will be placed on critical reflection, working strategies, and the creation of artworks.
 An end of term panel review will take place.